yuhr/routets/README.md

 })
 ```

-In a browser, this will show you “Loading…” for 3 seconds, and then “Hello, World!”.
+In a browser, accessing [`http://localhost:8000`](http://localhost:8000) will show you “Loading…” for 3 seconds, and then “Hello, World!”.

-### Suffix Restrictions
+### Changing Suffix

 Changing the route filename suffix (`route` by default) is possible by `--suffix` when using the CLI and by `suffix` option when using the `Router` constructor.
 Although, there are some restrictions on the shape of suffixes: